 It's easy!
 Simply contact our Director of Member & Youth Engagement, Jillian Glick, or call the main office, 215-646-5806 and ask for Jillian.
 She will answer your questions, take you on a tour and explain membership.
 She will introduce you to our clergy and make arrangements for committee chair people to reach out so you are able to get involved in the ways you desire.

 Do I Receive High Holy Day Tickets With Membership?

 Yes!
 High Holy Day tickets are provided for you and your children (under age 25) with your regular annual membership dues.
 Guest tickets are also available for purchase upon request.

 What If I'm Part of an Interfaith Family?

 Join us!
 Our goal is to help every family feel comfortable in our congregation, and we warmly welcome interfaith couples and families.
 A non-Jewish partner or parent can participate in most aspects of Jewish rituals.
-All are welcome and encouraged to participate in the Beth Or Outreach Committee for Interfaith Families.
+All are welcome and encouraged to participate in the Beth Or Interfaith Family Outreach Program, Yad v'Yad.
 Please let us know if you are interested, and we will have a member contact you.